Free Publishing Help & Info

 Vanity publishers overcharge for mediocre services and produce inferior (unedited) books that bookstores won't touch.
 Then they overcharge authors to buy their own books for resale.
 A vanity publisher's typical 50% discount to authors is still 20-30% more than any author should pay to print his own book.
 Instead of paying $6.00 for a $12.00 book (retail), any author should be able to buy that same book, printed at the same printer, for $3.00 to $4.00.

-For only $40, you can secure my book coaching service and get my personal help to steer clear of vanity publishers and produce a quality book you can be proud of.
+For only $75, you can secure my book coaching service and get personal help to steer clear of vanity publishers and produce a quality book you can be proud of without signing a contract.

 Follow the prompts at the bottom of each page to learn about: